Is Beige Back in Style? Beige is THE new neutral!

 Photo: Kylie M Interiors

 Sherwin Williams Natural Linen is a light beige color with an LRV of 66 which means it falls into the light category of color but not considered to be an off-white.
-This color is part of Sherwin William’s Dreamland collection and you can see why.
-Its subtle, warm and very versatile.
-Its a great choice if you’re looking for an alternative to white and want a light beige with warmth.
-It has a slight undertone of orange but not overpowering.
-It works well in the photo above with the wood having orange undertones and earth toned furniture.
+Natural Linen has a slight orange undertone which is not overpowering but it may not suit everyone’s interior.
+In our photo above, it works well since the cabinets have orange undertones and well as the earth toned furniture.

 Photo: Tobi Fairley Interior Design via Houzz

 If you’re looking for a beige with a bit more oomph than Neutral Ground, Sherwin Williams Wool Skein might be the beige for you.
 Its another warm beige with slight yellow undertones.
 Its warm without being to yellow and its another versatile beige.
 It has an LRV of 63 which makes it a light color as opposed to a mid-tone or in the white collection.
 The only downside of Wool Skein is that is has a slight undertone of green which may or may not appear depending on the direction the room faces, and the time of day.
-That is why you want to always, always, always test your colors first before painting an entire room.
-The Wool Skein pares beautifully here in this kitchen with the lower cabinets in a shade of sage green.
+The Wool Skein pares beautifully here in this kitchen with the lower cabinets in a shade of sage green but it may not work in your home depending on the undertones of the other fixed elements in your room.
+That’s why its so important to test!

 How to Test Paint Colors the Right Way